Will NASCAR come back to North Wilkesboro? Marcus Smith thinks the answer is "yes."

 "In September of 2019, Dale Earnhardt Jr. and I were on an airplane headed to the Vegas race in the fall and he said, 'Could we preserve the track digitally?'
 And I said I know that it can't be brought back in actuality, but what a great opportunity to preserve it digitally."

-That December, Earnhardt, Smith and a group of people ranging from firefighters to contractors.
+That December, Earnhardt, Smith and a group of people ranging from firefighters to contractors began work to clean up the speedway.
 Smith said four dump-truck loads of debris from grandstands and the track were hauled away.

 "It was just in ruins, frankly, and everybody left that day with a bit of a spot in your heart where you felt like this is sort of sad.
 It's bittersweet," he said.
 "We're doing something good to record it digitally, but we're losing this history.
 And it was kind of clear that it couldn't be brought back at that time."